CPI was good for markets in the short run. But inflation is rising, and that’s bad for markets in the medium-run

 In short, the monthly weakness was enough to sooth the Fed and take them off the table for November.
 And, unless the next figure is really, really bad – like over 0.3% – then they’ll still say “two of the last four are soft.”
 The December Fed meeting, for what it’s worth, is the day before the CPI is released.
 The Fed won’t know that number in advance, although nowadays with “nowcasting” they’ll have a clue.
 But at this point, unless next month’s CPI is very high and/or the Payrolls number is very strong, I think a rate hike in December is also unlikely.

 That’s good for markets in the short run.
-But inflation is rising, and that’s bad for markets in the medium-run!Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+But inflation is rising, and that’s bad for markets in the medium-run!Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.